webcarrot/csv2json/README.md

 Description:
 ------------

-Writen in C, CSV file to JSON file/string converter with utf8 support ( utf16/32 is not supported).
+Writen in C, CSV file to JSON file/string converter with utf8 support.

+Can generate array of arrays or array of objects.

 Simple usage:
 -------------